 Trinidad and Tobago National Senior Team head coach Stephen Hart, goalkeeper coach Michael Maurice and fitness trainer Tobias Ottley have strongly denied accusations—published in the Trinidad Guardian newspaper—that the coach played goalkeeper Jan-Michael Williams against medical advice by team doctor Dr Terence Babwah in their 3-1 World Cup qualifying loss to Honduras on 15 November.

 The issue was raised initially by radio host Andre Baptiste on the i95.5FM station on Saturday 19 November.
-And, according to the Guardian article, that was the very day Babwah and paramedic Dave Isaacs handed in their resignations to the Trinidad and Tobago Football Association (TTFA).
+And, according to the Guardian article, that was the very day Babwah and paramedic Dave Isaac handed in their resignations to the Trinidad and Tobago Football Association (TTFA).

 Babwah, who has been a member of the FIFA Medical Team for over a decade, confirmed his resignation but asked that all questions be directed to TTFA president David John-Williams.

 “It is true that I resigned but anything more you will have to talk to John-Williams,” Babwah told Wired868.

 John-Williams confirmed the resignations of Babwah and Isaac, who are two of the Soca Warriors’ three medical staff members, but promised to respond to their allegations at an unspecified time in the future.
 Isaac could not be reached by phone.

 “Because of the current climate in football, I will have to make a full statement in due course,” said John-Williams.
 “Matters like these have to be treated in a responsible manner by the office of the president of the TTFA.”